 Install and Configure PiVPN

 PiVPN make VPN installation really easy.
-In this setup procedure I’ll show you how to install OpenVPN server.
-WireGuard will uses the same wizard, opting for this solution in next screens.
+In this setup procedure, I’ll show you how to install OpenVPN server.
+WireGuard server will use the same wizard, opting for this solution in next screens.

 Many of following steps during wizard execution will use the default values.
-Be carefully in selecting between UDP and TCP protocol: some router models have issues in managing TLS handshaking at VPN client connection with UDP protocol.
-For this reason I suggest to use TCP instead.
+Be careful in selecting between UDP and TCP protocol: some router models have issues in managing TLS handshaking at VPN client connection with UDP protocol.
+For this reason, I suggest to use TCP instead.

-From command line, use following to download installer and start setup wizard:
+From the command line, use following to download the installer and start the setup wizard:

 sudo curl -L https://install.pivpn.io | bash

-It will start setup process installing required packages.
-After this operation, an interactive terminal session will start as in following pictures.
+It will start the setup process by installing the required packages.
+After this operation, an interactive terminal session will start as in the following pictures.

 First screen requires a simple confirmation to start installer steps.
 Press ENTER key.

-Second screen warns to use a static IP for your Raspberry PI.
-When you’ll setup port forwarding in your home router, this rule will drive traffic for selected port from outside (internet) to your RPI IP address.
-So, it is importanto that Raspberry PI doesn’t change it’s IP on reboot.
+The second screen warns to use a static IP for your Raspberry PI.
+When you’ll setup port forwarding in your home router, this rule will drive traffic for the selected port from the outside (internet) to your RPI IP address.
+So, it is important that Raspberry PI doesn’t change its IP on reboot.
 This will be granted with a static IP.
 To be completely sure, you will need to set static IP assignment also in your home network DHCP service (usually on router).
 However, many routers are enough smart to identify devices and assign them always the same IP.
 So, in next screen press enter to confirm.

 In next screen a confirmation is required for IP configuration.
+I suggest to configure with static ip address so that you will be sure your RPI will be accessible from same address over reboots.
 Press ENTER to confirm:

-This screens warns that a list of users will be provided to select which one will keep VPN configuration files in its home.
+This screen warns that a list of users will be provided to select which one will keep VPN configuration files in its home.
 Press ENTER to continue:

 Only “pi” user will be available in a fresh Raspberry PI OS installation.
 Select a different user (if available and if you choose it) or press ENTER to confirm using “pi”:

-In next screen we need to change selection from default Wireguard to OpenVPN.
-Use arrow keys from keyboard to move up/down and space bar to select your desider option (OpenVPN to follow this tutorial).
+In next screen, we need to change selection from default Wireguard to OpenVPN.
+Use arrow keys from keyboard to move up/down and space bar to select your desired option (OpenVPN to follow this tutorial).
 Ten press ENTER to confirm:

-In next sreen we need to change from default, too.
+In next screen we need to change from default, too.
 Because of mentioned TLS handshake issues with some routers, select YES (with left arrow key) and confirm pressing ENTER: